XOR gate: CMOS

+If inverted inputs (for example from a flip-flop) are available, this gate can be used directly.
+Otherwise, two additional inverters with two transistors each are needed to generate $\overline{A}$ and $\overline{B}$, bringing the total number of transistors to twelve.

+The AOI implementation without inverted input has been used, for example, in the Intel 386 CPU.

 Transmission gates

-The XOR gate can also be implemented by the use of Transmission gates with pass transistor logic.
+The XOR gate can also be implemented through the use of transmission gates with pass transistor logic.

-This implementation uses two Transmission gates and two inverters not shown in the diagram to generate $\overline{A}$ and $\overline{B}$ for a total of eight transistors, four less than in the previous design.
+This implementation uses two transmission gates and two inverters not shown in the diagram to generate $\overline{A}$ and $\overline{B}$ for a total of eight transistors, four less than in the previous design.
 The XOR function is implemented by passing through to the output the inverted value of A when B is high and passing the value of A when B is at a logic low. so when both inputs are low the transmission gate at the bottom is off and the one at the top is on and lets A through which is low so the output is low.
 When both are high only the one at the bottom is active and lets the inverted value of A through and since A is high the output will again be low.
 Similarly if B stays high but A is low the output would be $\overline{A}$ which is high as expected and if B is low but A is high the value of A passes through and the output is high completing the truth table for the XOR gate.

-The trade-off with the previous implementation is that since transmission gates are not an ideal switches, there is resistance associated with them, so depending on the signal strength of the input, cascading them may degrade the output levels.
+The trade-off with the previous implementation is that since transmission gates are not ideal switches, there is resistance associated with them, so depending on the signal strength of the input, cascading them may degrade the output levels.

 Optimized pass-gate-logic wiring

 The previous transmission gate implementation can be further optimized from eight to six transistors by implementing the functionality of the inverter that generates $\overline{A}$ and the bottom pass-gate with just two transistors arranged like an inverter but with the source of the pMOS connected to $B$ instead of Vdd and the source of the nMOS connected to $\overline{B}$ instead of GND.

 The two leftmost transistors mentioned above, perform an optimized conditional inversion of A when B is at a logic high using pass transistor logic to reduce the transistor count and when B is at a logic low, their output is at a high impedance state.
 The two in the middle are a transmission gate that drives the output to the value of A when B is at a logic low and the two rightmost transistors form an inverter needed to generate $\overline{B}$ used by the transmission gate and the pass transistor logic circuit.

-As with the previous implementation, the direct connection of the inputs to the outputs through the pass gate transistors or thru the two leftmost transistors, should be taken into account, specially when cascading them.
+As with the previous implementation, the direct connection of the inputs to the outputs through the pass gate transistors or through the two leftmost transistors, should be taken into account, especially when cascading them.